apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create_kafka.md

       --dry-run string[="unchanged"]   Must be "client", or "server".
 If with client strategy, only print the object that would be sent, and no data is actually sent.
 If with server strategy, submit the server-side request, but no data is persistent. (default "none")
       --edit                           Edit the API resource before creating -h, --help                           help for kafka
-      --host-network-accessible        Specify whether the cluster can be accessed from within the VPC.
       --memory float                   Memory, the unit is Gi.
 Value range [0.5, 1000]. (default 0.5) --meta-storage float             Metadata Storage size, the unit is Gi.
 Value range [1, 10000]. (default 5) --meta-storage-class string      The StorageClass for Kafka Metadata Storage.